kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 ## Joining the fun

-**FSM**: For anyone wanting to start contributing, what's your suggestions?
+**FSM: For anyone wanting to start contributing, what's your suggestions?**

 **Federico**: SIG API Machinery is not an exception to the Kubernetes motto: **Chop Wood and Carry Water**.
 There are multiple weekly meetings that are open to everybody, and there is always more